 Too high tech for some

 A smart kitchen faucet doesn’t come cheap, but the Moen Arbor Smart Touchless Kitchen Faucet might be worth the splurge.
-Not only does this model feature a motion-activated sensor, but it responds to voice commands or app control.
+Not only does this faucet feature a motion-activated sensor, but it responds to voice commands or app control.
 You can turn the faucet on or off from across the room or around the corner without ever touching the handle.
 It’s one of the most high-tech faucets on the market, so it’s no surprise that it costs significantly more than a standard faucet.

 One of our favorite features of the Moen Arbor Smart Touchless Kitchen Faucet is the ability to use popular voice assistants, like Amazon Alexa or Google Home, to dispense precise measurements of water from your faucet at the temperature you request.
-For instance, while making your morning oatmeal you can say: “Hey Google, ask Moen to dispense a half cup of cold water.”
+For instance, while making your morning oatmeal you can say, “Hey Google, ask Moen to dispense a half cup of cold water.”
 There’s no need to get out your measuring cups or adjust the water temperature using the faucet’s handle.

 To avoid surprises when using the touchless feature of this kitchen faucet, an LED indicator at the base of the faucet gives you a water temperature reading.
 The faucet is also equipped with Moen’s Power Boost technology, which gives you the option for increased water pressure when using the sprayer.
 Six D batteries supply this faucet with power, but the manufacturer says you can expect up to two years of battery life—meaning you won’t need to recharge or replace them very often.